Rules for credit card debt

 Even for cards with a balance of $250 or less, this can mean the difference between getting approved and getting turned down.
 Your lender can help you determine which cards should be paid down to help you get approved.

-Mortgage approval rates are at their highest levels this decade and, with changes meant to help today's borrowers, approval rates are expected to climb into 2017.
+Mortgage approval rates are at their highest levels in years and, with changes meant to help today’s borrowers, approval rates are expected to climb.